Reddit Unusual Options Activity

-Financial giants have made a conspicuous bearish move on Reddit.
-Our analysis of options history for Reddit (NYSE:RDDT) revealed 20 unusual trades.
+Financial giants have made a conspicuous bullish move on Reddit.
+Our analysis of options history for Reddit (NYSE:RDDT) revealed 19 unusual trades.

 |Symbol